 - This report includes 3 data sources: one from Google Sheets (left) and 2 from Analytics (right).

-- The Analytics-based filter control affects both of the Analytics-based charts because their data sources share the same schema.
+- The Analytics-based control affects both of the Analytics-based charts because their data sources share the same schema.

-- The Sheets-based filter control only affects the Sheets-based chart, because its schema doesn't match the Analytics data source schema.
+- The Sheets-based control only affects the Sheets-based chart, because its schema doesn't match the Analytics data source schema.